Does this mean that you’re going to have to learn some other way to interpret your dreams?

 In the symbol language of the subconscious, the parts are object, meaning, and modifying.

 Say you have a dream where there is a machine in an office break room that dispenses hot coffee.
 The machine is broken.
 You’re busy fixing it while a dozen people wait.
 Finally, you think you’ve got it working.
 The machine discharges a stream of hot coffee into a garbage can.
 It might be fixed.
-You think that next time you can discharge the coffee into a cup and these people can be ready to go.
+You believe that next time you can release the coffee into a cup and these people can be ready to go.

 As you reflect on the dream, you ask yourself what the coffee is symbolizing.
 You determine that it’s a symbol for sleep.